 What if one spouse gave up his or her career to raise the children — a decision that likely affected his or her potential to earn income?
 In this case, a judge might give the spouse who stayed home a greater share of the estate.4 A judge might also consider the length of a marriage.
 If one spouse has a lot of money, for example, and the couple has only been married for several months, a judge might hesitate to split things evenly.
 A judge might also consider each spouse’s health.
 If, for example, one spouse has a chronic condition that requires expensive medical care, that spouse might be likely to receive a greater share of the marital estate.

-The judge might also consider the circumstances of the marriage, and take into account the financial impacts of behaviors such as abuse, gambling, drugs, or infidelity.6 If marital property was used to support one or all of these habits, that information could influence the final division of assets.
+The judge might also consider the circumstances of the marriage, and take into account the financial impacts of behaviors such as abuse, gambling, drugs, or infidelity.6 If any marital property was used to support one or all of these habits, that information could influence the final division of assets.

 If you’re not married yet and you think your state’s divorce laws aren’t fair, you may want to discuss a prenuptial agreement with your potential spouse.
 This is, essentially, an agreement you enter into before you get married that outlines the terms of a potential divorce.